FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/README.md

 "editor.formatOnSave": true
 ```

 ESLint is configured to run on pre-commit via [husky](https://typicode.github.io/husky/).
 To run it manually, use `npx turbo filecoin-foundation-site#lint`.
-This will fix automatically fixable issues.
+This will fix auto-fixable issues.

 ## Continuous Integration and Deployment